Probabilistic $K$-mean with local alignment for clustering and motif discovery in functional data: Fundings

 Here we perform simulation experiments to compare probKMA, meant as a clustering method and separate from its motif discovery purpose, to other functional clustering methods.
 In particular, we include in the comparison the standard functional $K$-means \citep{tarpey2003} and $K$-mean with (global) alignment \citep[KMA][]{sangalli2010} -- which are both non-sparse methods -- and a recent sparse clustering technique \citep{floriello2017}.

 We consider $2$ clusters and generate $9$ curves for each cluster, in the four different scenarios depicted in Fig.~\ref{fig:data_comp}: \subref{subfig:ex_data_comp_only_motifs} curves in the two clusters are aligned, and they differ on the entire domain; \subref{subfig:ex_data_comp_only_motifs_mis} curves in the two clusters are misaligned, and they differ on the entire domain; \subref{subfig:ex_data_comp_aligned_motifs} curves in the two clusters differ on a portion of the domain, and this portion is aligned; \subref{subfig:ex_data_comp_misaligned_motifs} curves in the two clusters differ on a portion of the domain, and this portion is misaligned.
-These four scenarios can be seen as special cases of the more general functional motif discovery problem, in which each curve contains exactly one motif and \subref{subfig:ex_data_comp_only_motifs} curves are themselves the entire aligned motifs; \subref{subfig:ex_data_comp_only_motifs_mis} curves are themselves the entire misaligned motifs; \subref{subfig:ex_data_comp_aligned_motifs} curves have aligned motifs within them; \subref{subfig:ex_data_comp_misaligned_motifs} curves have misaligned motifs within them.
+These four scenarios can be seen as special cases of the more general functional motif discovery problem, in which each curve contains exactly one motif and \subref{subfig:ex_data_comp_only_motifs} curves are themselves the entire aligned motifs; \subref{subfig:ex_data_comp_only_motifs_mis} curves are themselves the entire misaligned motifs; \subref{subfig:ex_data_comp_aligned_motifs} curves contain aligned motifs; \subref{subfig:ex_data_comp_misaligned_motifs} curves contain misaligned motifs.
+In each scenario, we run all four clustering methods with Euclidean distance and $K=2$.
+For the sparse clustering method, we also take the sparsity parameter (i.e.~the minimum length of the unselected part of the domain) as known, setting it to the curve length minus the motif length.
+We set the motif length parameter in probKMA in the same way.
+In KMA and probKMA, we consider only shift alignments.
+We then evaluate clustering results by means of a \emph{classification error rate} \citep[1 minus the Rand index;][]{rand1971} that is equal to $0$ if every curve is correctly classified and (since $K=2$) is equal to $0.5$ if the classification is as good as random.
+Since probKMA produces a probabilistic clustering, we compute the classification error rate after assigning each curve to the cluster with highest membership probability.
+Results (Table~\ref{tab:comp_clustering}) show that all four methods correctly classify all curves in scenario \subref{subfig:ex_data_comp_only_motifs}. $K$-means only works in this scenario, while KMA performs well in scenarios \subref{subfig:ex_data_comp_only_motifs} and \subref{subfig:ex_data_comp_only_motifs_mis}, and sparse clustering performs well in scenarios \subref{subfig:ex_data_comp_only_motifs} and \subref{subfig:ex_data_comp_aligned_motifs}.
+Interestingly, when the noise level is small, sparse clustering also achieves a good performance in scenario \subref{subfig:ex_data_comp_only_motifs_mis}.
+ProbKMA performs very well in all four scenarios.